500 19th Street Northeast

 - Respect for students, families, and staff

-- Ability to accept feedback
+- Ability to accept and integrate feedback into practice

 - Proactive and able to anticipate issues and manage unanticipated events with thoughtfulness and grace

-- Commitment to positive and strengths-based behavioral approaches
+- Commitment to positive behavioral approaches

 - Willingness to learn and grow in a new school environment